The iPhone 6s and iPhone 6s Plus have made the move to iOS 12.2 and Apple’s latest update could have a big impact on your device’s performance.

-Apple’s released a new version of iOS 12 and the iOS 12.1.1 update comes with a fairly long list of features, bug fixes, and security patches.
+Apple’s released a new version of iOS 12 and the iOS 12.2 update comes with a long list of changes including brand new features and enhancements.

-If you’re moving from the iOS 12.1 update, you get the shortest list of changes.
-If you’re running an older version of iOS on your iPhone 6s or iPhone 6s Plus, your iOS 12.1.1 will be much bigger.
-The features and fixes from the updates you skipped are baked into your software.
+If you’re moving up from iOS 12.1.4, you get the shortest list of changes.
+If you’re running an older version of iOS on your iPhone 6s or iPhone 6s Plus, your iOS 12.2 update will be much bigger.
+The features and fixes from the updates you skipped are baked into your version of the update.

 In this guide we’ll take you through all of those changes so you aren’t caught off guard.
-We’ll also taking you through the problems plaguing the iPhone 6s and iPhone 6s Plus after the release of iOS 12.1.1, show you how to fix these issues, walk you through what to know about the downgrade and what’s coming next from Apple.
+We’ll also taking you through the problems plaguing the iPhone 6s and iPhone 6s Plus after the release of iOS 12.2, show you how to fix these issues, walk you through what to know about the downgrade, and what’s coming next from Apple.

-We've been using the iOS 12.1.1 update for an extended period of time and we're pretty impressed with the latest firmware.
+We've only been using the iOS 12.2 update for an extended period of time now and the update is working out nicely on the iPhone 6s.

-Overall, iOS 12.1.1 is just as fast as iOS 12.1.
+Overall, iOS 12.2 feels just as fast as iOS 12.1.4.
 Apps open up quickly, sharing options still open much faster than they did on iOS 11, and multitasking is still fast and fluid.

-Animations and transitions are snappy and we haven't noticed any significant lag during our time with the update.
-The iPhone 6s is several years old, but you wouldn't know it with iOS 12 on board.
+Animations and transitions are snappy and we haven't noticed any significant lag during our brief time with the update.
+The iPhone 6s is several years old, but you wouldn't know it with iOS 12.2 on board.

-Battery life appears to be normal right now and we haven't run into any significant issues with Wi-Fi or Bluetooth connectivity.
+Battery life seems normal right now and we haven't run into any significant issues with Wi-Fi or Bluetooth connectivity.
 We haven't noticed any major issues with our core applications either.

-At this stage, iOS 12.1.1 is performing quite well and given what's on board (new features, security patches, bug fixes) we recommend it for most users.
+At this stage, iOS 12.2 is performing quite well and given what's on board, we recommend it for most iPhone 6s users.